BUAAPY/ProPy/README.md

 </div>

 ## Overview
-We propose ProPy, a model with systematic architectural adaption of CLIP specifically designed for PRVR.
+We propose ProPy ([arxiv](https://arxiv.org/abs/2508.19024)), a model with systematic architectural adaption of CLIP specifically designed for PRVR.

 ## Installation